archerysec/archerysec/README.md

 Archerysec
 =================
-Archery is an opensource vulnerability assessment and management tool which helps developers and pentesters to scan and manage vulnerabilities.
-Archery uses popular opensource tools to perform comprehensive scans for web application and network.
-It also performs web application dynamic authenticated scanning and covers the whole applications by using selenium based spider.
-The developers can also utilize the tool for implementation of CI/CD into their environment.
+Archery is an opensource vulnerability assessment and management tool which helps developers and pentesters to perform scans and manage vulnerabilities.
+Archery uses popular opensource tools to perform comprehensive scaning for web application and network.
+It also performs web application dynamic authenticated scanning and covers the whole applications by using selenium.
+The developers can also utilize the tool for implementation of their DevOps CI/CD environment.

-## archerysec - a security tool
+## archerysec -
-Vulnerability Assessment Tool (In Development)
+Open Source Vulnerability Assessment and Management (In Development)

 <p align="center">